 The Waterboro administration sent weekly newsletters to its teachers with action steps for reaching out to their families.

-Slowly the culture at schools and in the community shifted from a punitive approach to using attendance data to offer support and engage with families in the positive problem solving that is the hallmark of addressing chronic absenteeism.
+Slowly the culture at schools and in the community shifted from a punitive approach to using attendance data to offer support and engage with families in the positive problem solving that is the hallmark of addressing chronic absence.

 The trust developed between the schools and families has played a central role in Waterboro Elementary’s ability to support the needs of students and families during the coronavirus pandemic, Madigan said.